 Digital goods and services are an especially ripe area for consumers looking to rip off businesses.
 Because there is no shipping and the good is delivered immediately, a consumer (or fraudster) can make multiple purchases (checkout our section on velocity checks) and then call up a bank to claim that they were not the ones who authorized this transaction.
 Overlapping with friendly fraud, chargebacks are especially rife in virtual currencies as well as online social networks where children make unauthorized purchases on their parents credit cards.

 Regardless though of what type of chargeback a merchant is running up against, they need to ensure that they resolve the chargeback and limit the number of chargebacks their company processes to as few as possible.
 While this might seem obvious to any merchant, the implications go simply beyond loss of revenue and product.
-In our next post, we will talk about the massive fees that a merchant can rack up from banks and card issuers if they cross the acceptable ‘chargeback limit’ for a month or year as well as how to stop chargebacks.
-As always please reach out to us at email@example.com or at firstname.lastname@example.org if you have any questions.
+In our next post, we will talk about the massive fees that a merchant can rack up from banks and card issuers if they cross the acceptable ‘chargeback limit’ for a month or year as well as how to fighting chargebacks.
+As always please reach out to us at firstname.lastname@example.org or at email@example.com if you have any questions.